-- The proposed tower would be visible year-round from approximately 21 acres within a two-mile radius of the site (refer to Figure 11).
-The tower would be seasonally visible from an additional approximately 47 acres within a two-mile radius of the site (Figures 9 & 10).
-(Tarpon 1, Exhibit M) - 123.
-Generally, year-round views of portions of the facility would be limited to approximately a 0.5-mile radius of the subject property.
+- 123. The proposed tower would be visible year-round from approximately 21 acres within a two-mile radius of the site (refer to Figure 11).
+The tower would be seasonally visible (leaf-off) from an additional approximately 47 acres within a two-mile radius of the site (Figures 9 & 10).
+(Tarpon 1, Exhibit M) - 124.
+Generally, year-round views of portions of the facility would be limited to areas within an approximate 0.5-mile radius of the subject property.
 Within this area, year-round visibility of the upper portion of the tower would be possible from some residential areas along Wintergreen Avenue and Wilmont Road.
-(Tarpon 1, Exhibit M) - 124.
+(Tarpon 1, Exhibit M) - 125.
 The residential properties immediately east of the proposed site would have seasonal views of portions of the tower.
 The tree canopy is generally dense to the rear of these properties as well as on the host property, limiting views.
 It is possible an isolated year-round view of the upper portion of the tower would occur from select areas on these nearby properties.
 (Tarpon 1, Exhibit M, Tr.
-1 pp. 35-36) - 125.
-Seasonal views of the tower are expected from some of the trails on the abutting West Rock Nature Center property.
-A small intervening rise in topography would shield seasonal views of the compound from the trails.
+1 pp. 35-36) - 126.
+Seasonal views of the tower would occur from a hiking trail on the abutting West Rock Nature Center property.
 (Tarpon 1, Exhibit M; Tr.
-1, pp. 32-34) - 126.
+1, pp. 32-34) - 127.
 West Rock Ridge State Park is located approximately 0.25-mile northwest of the proposed tower at its closet point.
 The park contains numerous hiking trails and a recreational water body, Lake Wintergreen.
 Seasonal views of the tower are expected from certain areas of the park, especially to the south of the tower where several hiking trails ascend the ridgeline.
-(Tarpon 1, Exhibit M)

-- 127. The upper most 10 to 15-foot portion of the tower may be visible from the western section of Lake Wintergreen, approximately 0.4 miles to the northwest.
+(Tarpon 1, Exhibit M) - 128.
+The upper most 10 to 15-foot portion of the tower may be visible from the western section of Lake Wintergreen, approximately 0.4 miles to the northwest.
 No visibility is expected from the western shoreline of the lake.
-The existing towers on West Rock Ridge would be visible from the waters of Lake Wintergreen.
+The existing towers on West Rock Ridge are visible from the waters of Lake Wintergreen.
 (Tr.
 1, pp. 39-40) - The tower would have a galvanized finish.
 A camouflage paint scheme is not proposed.
 (Tr.
-1, pp. 60-61) - Pursuant to CGS § 16-50p(a)(3)(F), no public schools or commercial child day care facilities are located within 250 feet of the site.
+1, pp. 60-61) - 130.
+Pursuant to CGS § 16-50p(a)(3)(F), no public schools or commercial child day care facilities are located within 250 feet of the site.
 The nearest two schools, both 0.43 miles from the site in Hamden, are the Clarence Rogers School to the south and the Wintergreen Interdistrict Magnet School to the north.
 The nearest commercial child day care facility is 0.81 miles to the northeast at 195 Wilmont Road in New Haven.
-(Tarpon 1, Exhibit M) - There are no local or state-designated scenic roads located within the two-miles of the site.
+(Tarpon 1, Exhibit M) - 131.
+There are no local or state-designated scenic roads located within the two-miles of the site.
 (Tarpon 1, Exhibit M; Tarpon 1b, Hamden Plan of Conservation and Development, p.
-56) - 131.
+56) - 132.
 The Town of Hamden has designated scenic viewpoints at the intersection of Main Street and Wintergreen Avenue, approximately 0.6 mile north of the site.
 The scenic views are oriented towards West Rock Ridge to the north and northwest, away from the tower.
 (Tarpon 1b, Hamden Plan of Conservation and Development, p.
 53)